Economy of the State of Hidalgo: Urban corridor of Pachuca and its surroundings

 Pachuca is the most important city in the state.
-The municipality's tourism infrastructure is as follows: 32 lodging establishments with a capacity of 1,471 rooms, 157 beverage and food preparation establishments and 36 travel agencies, 13 car rental companies, 4 convention centers and 1 golf course.
+The municipality's tourism infrastructure is as follows: 32 lodging establishments with a capacity of 1,471 rooms, 157 beverage and food preparation establishments, 36 travel agencies, 13 car rental companies, 4 convention centers, and 1 golf course.

 The main tourist attractions of the city are the buildings, monuments, and museums of the historic center, as well as the various cultural centers in the other parts of the city, highlighting the David Ben Gurion Park.
 The Hidalgo Stadium is a major tourist attraction, especially during the matches of the Primera División of Mexican Soccer.
-In the city there is a :es:Turibús called Tranvía Turístico de Pachuca, installed in 2003 that runs through the main attractions of the city center.
+In the city there is a Turibús called the Tranvía Turístico de Pachuca, installed in 2003 that runs through the main attractions of the city center.

 The Calinda Hotel which was established in 1987 and is now Fiesta Inn, later the Hotel Excelencia Plaza in 1992, Hotel La Joya in 1993, the Camino Real Hotel in charge of the Angeles Business Group (formerly Crowne Plaza Hotel) which was established in 2005; and the Holiday Inn Hotel are a sample of the hotels in the city.
 One of the most requested products by tourists is pasta.